eperaza/fda-portal/README.md

    4. Replace the string `"Enter_the_Redirect_Uri_Here"` with the redirect uri you setup on AAD Portal.
 2. Configure the parameters for calling MS Graph API:
    2. Replace the string `"Enter_the_Graph_Endpoint_Herev1.0/me"` with `"https://graph.microsoft.com/v1.0/me"` (*note*: This is for MS Graph instance located on the global Azure cloud.
 For more information, see the [documentation](https://docs.microsoft.com/en-us/graph/deployments))
-3. To start the FDA Lite application, run `npm install` once and then `npm start`.
+3. To start the FDA portal application, run `npm install` once and then `npm start`.
 4. Finally, open a browser and navigate to [http://localhost:3000](http://localhost:3000).